-In addition to serving as a first-year seminar, Gov. 1030 also counts towards the major or minor in Government and Legal Studies as a Level A international relations course.
+In addition to serving as a first-year seminar, Gov. 1030 also counts towards the major or minor in Government and Legal Studies as a Level A course in the international relations subfield.

 READINGS

 The following books are required for the course and are available through the online Bowdoin Bookstore: